mmcgrana/zookeeper-and-go/README.md

 ## Zookeeper and Go

-Source code and Vagrant configurations for getting started with Zookeeper and Go.
+Example code and Vagrant configurations for getting started with Zookeeper and Go.

 Please see the [Getting Started with Zookeeper and Go](https://mmcgrana.github.io/2014/05/getting-started-with-zookeeper-and-go.html)